excellalabs/the-javascript-curriculum/Best-Practices.md

       - Intentional “Good” debt
       - Cycle
         - pressure -> take debt -> fail to pay back -> debt accrual -> reduced velocity -> pressure -> etc

-#### Industry Practices
-> Here are some notable examples of what successful tech companies use and do.
-Pick what best works for you.

-Lorem ipsum

-#### Tooling
-> These are easy to learn and use tools.

-Lorem ipsum

 #### Third-Party Libraries
 > Here are some things to ask yourself and your team before importing a third-party library.